"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 Go to Settings > General > Reset > Reset Network Setting.

-After that, you will be asked to enter Wi-Fi password again.
+After that, you will be asked to enter the Wi-Fi password again.

 If the network still doesn't work, you may need to contact your mobile provider and ask for suggestions.